wp-plugins/shashin-permalinks/readme.txt

 Nothing, for the moment...

 == Changelog ==

+= 1.2 =
+* Can fix Sociable plugin link to point them to current album
+* Can add current album name to post/page title [Experimental]

 = 1.11 =
 * Little fix on matching pattern (remove "a" matching before "href")